phanphantz/Unity-Quick-Dropdown/README.md

     //Let user pick Sprite from the folder 'Assets/Sprites' and all the subfolders below.
-    //The folder information is hidden from 'isHideInfo' flag [FromFolder("Sprites", isHideInfo: true), SerializeField]
+    //The folder information is hidden from 'isHideInfo' flag
+    //These path variations also work: 'Assets/Sprites', 'Assets/Sprites/', 'Sprites/' [FromFolder("Sprites", isHideInfo: true), SerializeField]
     Sprite sprite;